ChillingVan/compose-exoplayer-LazyColumn-example/README.md

 * Play consecutively between List Page and Detail Page.
 * Codes are organized and modularized.
 * Use MVVM design pattern.
+* Support vertical pager in the video detail page to allow scrolling up and down to switch videos

 # Modules
 * app: The app entry - contains something like the Application and MainActivity.